sebastienrousseau/sebastienrousseau.github.io/_posts/2018-01-02-blockchain-the-technology-that-matters-in-2018.md

 Blockchain is enabling profound changes in finance, banking, supply chains, healthcare, real estate, and other sectors.
 By removing information asymmetry and mitigating counterparty risks, blockchain promotes transparency and integrity across transactions.

-Cryptocurrencies introduced new models of programmable money, decentralized finance, and global peer-to-peer transfers.
+Cryptocurrencies introduced new models of programmable money, decentralised finance, and global peer-to-peer transfers.
 In banking, blockchains improve payment speeds and efficiency.
 Tokenization also enables new funding methods.

 Blockchain further assures product origins and ethical sourcing in supply chains.
 Health records management leverages its security and accuracy.
 Blockchain is even beginning to disrupt voting, music royalty tracking, and digital identity systems.